Breakout Solutions to Treating Acne

 Face masks are great for detoxification and drawing out unwanted impurities from deep within the skin.
 Play with a mix of bentonite clay (choose french rose clay if your face is dry or sensitive) to remove toxins from pores, apple cider vinegar (with the “mother”) to balance skin’s PH, raw and cold-pressed honey for its anti-bacterial properties, turmeric for its anti-inflammatory action, activated bamboo charcoal powder which also attracts toxins, spirulina for detoxification and matcha green tea to soothe redness.

 As your skin is an organ of elimination, if your digestion system is backed up or isn’t functioning efficiently, your body may begin to use the skin instead as a way to eliminate toxins.
-A healthy gut is lined with billions of bacteria that boosts our immune system, and assists with balancing our hormones.
+A healthy gut is lined with billions of bacteria that boost our immune system and assists with balancing our hormones.

 Acne itself can actually be a symptom of a zinc deficiency, it helps to clear skin by taming oil production.
 A supplement can be beneficial or food sources include red meat, oysters, pumpkin and sunflower seeds.